depub-team/depub.space/packages/graphql/README.md

 # Apollo GraphQL server

-This is a middleware layer that consolidates ISCN records for front-end.
+This is an API layer for front-end, it's utilized Cloudflare Durable Object to cache ISCN transactions in order to reduce rpc calls, this server will not make any changes to ISCN records on blockchain.

 ## Deployment

-The server deploying to Cloudflare workers.
+This project deploying to Cloudflare workers with Github action as a CI/CD.

 ### Production